anyascii/anyascii/README.md

 with the remaining being [control characters](https://en.wikipedia.org/wiki/ASCII#Control_characters).
 All of the characters found on a standard US keyboard correspond to the printable ASCII characters.

+A language is represented in writing using characters from a specific [script](https://en.wikipedia.org/wiki/Writing_system).
+A script can be [alphabetic](https://en.wikipedia.org/wiki/Alphabet), [logographic](https://en.wikipedia.org/wiki/Logogram), [syllabic](https://en.wikipedia.org/wiki/Syllabary), or something else.
+Some languages use multiple scripts: Japanese uses Kanji, Hiragana, and Katakana.
+Some scripts are used by multiple languages: [Han characters](https://en.wikipedia.org/wiki/Chinese_characters) are used in Chinese, Japanese, and Korean.
 Conversion into the [Latin script](https://en.wikipedia.org/wiki/Latin_script) used by English and ASCII is called [romanization](https://en.wikipedia.org/wiki/Romanization).

-When converting between writing systems there are multiple properties that can be preserved:
+When converting between languages there are multiple properties that can be preserved:
 - Meaning: [Translation](https://en.wikipedia.org/wiki/Translation) replaces text with an equivalent in the target language with the same meaning.
   This relies heavily on context and [automatic translation](https://en.wikipedia.org/wiki/Machine_translation) is extremely complicated.
 - Appearance: Preserving the visual appearance of a character when converting between languages is rarely possible and requires readers to have knowledge of the source language.